andreasvarga/PeriodicMatrices.jl/Examples.md

  0.4999999999999999
  0.0
 ````
+The above examples illustrate that there is no direct relation between the eigenvalues of component matrices and stability.

 Consider a discrete-time periodic matrix $A(k)$ of period $T = 2$ with time-varying dimensions with two component matrices $A_1$ and $A_2$

 ```math